Denfield: Denfield

-The original house and a roofed but open sided link to the original kitchen block behind it, was completed between 1835-7 by a John Farley.
+The original house and a roofed but open sided link to the original kitchen block behind it, was completed between 1835–37 by a John Farley.

 Farley arrived from England in 1812 and became what was described at the time as a "sober, hard working and prosperous farmer" on approximately 200 acre.
-His claim to fame was that he was the first man to see 'Fisher's Ghost',('sitting on a rail of a bridge over a creek.
-He claimed the ghost pointed to a paddock down the creek then faded away.
-The body of Fred Fisher was later discovered in the same paddock where this ghost had supposedly pointed' Mr Tim Doyle, acting principal of Ray White Macarthur Group said': Ray White Macarthur Group Proprietary Limited, 2014), the centre of a local legend involving murder and intrigue.
+His claim to fame was that he was the first man claiming to have seen 'Fisher's Ghost', the centre of a local legend involving murder and intrigue.

 Campbelltown farms produced wheat for the colony.
 This crop was short-lived as the disease "wheat rust" infected the area.

 Farley sold the property to John Bray in 1840.
 Bray owned other properties to the south and used Denfield as a cattle fattening holding farm, closer to the Sydney markets for stock from his other more distant holdings.
 Bray married three times, each of his first two wives dying at Denfield.
 The third wife outlived him and was still in residence in the early 1900s.
 It is thought that for some time the building became an inn.

 Following the death of the third Mrs Bray the property was rented over a number of years, substantial parcels of land were hived off and sold and Denfield's homestead fell into disrepair.

 The property was purchased in the 1960s by architect Sydney Palmer and renovated (cf restored) in 1964.
 A December 1965 article in "Building Ideas" showcased the "sensitive restoration and renovation, installation of electrical service and plumbing which have made Denfield a house for modern living while still preserving its early colonial character."
 It noted that the original detached kitchen had become a bedroom, with bathroom and laundry added.
 Where possible original materials were reused, e.g.: sandstock brocks for rebuilding the southern wall and the 6" wide blackbutt boards for flooring drawing room, study and dining rooms.
 New verandah columns were designed in the spirit of the original period to replace the then existing mid-or late-Victorian columns.
 The graceful valance board was cut from a template of the original valance, still in position, by decayed beyond use.
 All walls were stripped and re-plastered, ceilings replaced with Gyprock sheets and plaster cornices.

 In 1970 Palmer sold the property to the Sefton family who operated it as a lavender farm for ten years.